ToastNumber/SSC-Exercise-2/README.md

 Part 2: Creating and populating the Data Base
 ---------------------------------------------
-The project which sets up a clean database for development and testing can be found [here](link).
+The `Janitor` class uses the information in the `Tables` XML file to generate a clean database and then populate this with test data.

 Part 3: An interface using JDBC
 -------------------------------